Ada-Developers-Academy/daily-curriculum/cohort_schedules/C07_classroom.md

 Students should be able to:

-* Implement sort and search algorithms
+* Implement various sort and search algorithms
 * Select the appropriate data structure to solve a given problem
 * Understand and implement recursive functions
 * Analyze the efficiency of basic programs, and discuss potential trade-offs and optimizations